Darrell Weaver

-Darrell Weaver (born March 15, 1962) is an American politician who has served in the Oklahoma Senate from the 24th district since 2018.
-Weaver served 28 years in law enforcement serving his last nine years as the Director of the Oklahoma Bureau of Narcotics.
+Darrell Weaver (born March 15, 1962) is an American politician served in the Oklahoma Senate from the 24th district from 2018 to 2026.
+Prior to his time in the legislature, Weaver served 28 years in law enforcement including nine years as the Director of the Oklahoma Bureau of Narcotics.

 Early life and education

 Darrell Weaver was born on March 15, 1962, in Moore, Oklahoma.
 He graduated from Cameron University in 1986 and later earned a master's degree from Oklahoma Christian University.

 Oklahoma Bureau of Narcotics

 He was commissioned as an officer with the Oklahoma Bureau of Narcotics and Dangerous Drugs in 1987.
 In 1996, he was promoted to the agent-in-charge for the Oklahoma City enforcement unit.
 In September 2006, he was appointed director of the Oklahoma Bureau of Narcotics and Dangerous Drugs.
 He served in that position until his retirement in November 2015.
 In 2014, he was inducted into the Oklahoma Law Enforcement Hall of Fame.